leafized/GSC-Functions/README.md

 These scripts should help mod developers with their work if they choose to use it.

 This project is not afiliated with InfinityLoader, Shiversoftdev (or his compiler).

+# How to understand s2 gamescripts
+- Open iw6 scripts as well as s2 scripts, the hashed functions share similarities and should be easily identifiable.
+- Using the https://github.com/leafized/s2functions/ repository, it should be easy to see the comparison.
+- Note that this really only applies for MP, ZM uses a lot of unique functions and will require extensive knowledge of scripting styles to sort this out.
+It's not impossible, but takes time to get used to.